 Reducing the risks: when are electric scooters safe?

 There are measurable steps individuals can take to make riding e-scooters safer, thereby reducing their chances of being in an electric scooter crash.
 For starters, always wear a helmet.
 This adds an additional layer of protection in the event of an accident.
 According to the CDC, wearing a helmet when traveling on two-wheeled forms of transportation (such as a motorcycle or bicycle) can decrease the chance of head injury by 69%.

 Another way to make an electric scooter ride safer is to be aware of one’s surroundings.
 It is recommended to avoid listening to headphones or using a phone while riding.
 This way the rider’s focus remains on the road, reducing the chances of a distracted “driving” incident – both on the part of the e-scooter rider, and others on the road.
 Finally, the consumption of alcohol prior to riding an electric scooter should be avoided.

 Should I hire a lawyer for an electric scooter crash?

 Even if riders follow the recommended safety measures and traffic laws, e-scooter use still leaves a person vulnerable to factors beyond their control.
 If you or a loved one have been injured in an e-scooter accident, finding an experienced scooter accident lawyer is the first step toward receiving the compensation you deserve.

 Avrek Law has more than 50 years of combined experience resolving cases in favor of clients who were wrongfully injured.
-Our team of attorneys has recovered more than $1 billion in compensation for injury victims in over 10,000 cases across the states of California, Arizona, and Nevada.
+Our team of attorneys has recovered more than $1 billion in compensation for personal injury victims in over 45,000 cases.
 We’re here to help – contact us for a free consultation to learn more!